 - Transfer the dough to a lightly floured work surface.
 Add an additional tablespoon of ice water to the smaller piece of dough left in the bowl and knead to bring them together.
 Transfer the remaining dough to the work surface and knead a couple of times.
 The dough will look mostly hydrated but some dry spots will remain.

-- On a lightly floured work surface roll dough into a long rectangle until it is about ½ – ¾ inch thick.
+- Roll the dough into a long rectangle until it is about ½ – ¾ inch thick.
 Dust with additional flour as needed to prevent sticking.
 Tip: flip the dough over once or twice to make sure it isn’t sticking to the work surface.

 - First Turn: Place the short side of the rectangle so that it is facing you and cover the bottom two-thirds of the dough with half the remaining grated butter.
 Fold the dough into thirds by folding the top third of the dough down over half the butter and then folding the bottom third up over the top.